-In elementary schools and junior high schools in Japan, Sports Festival or Undokai in Japanese, is usually held on Saturday or Sunday in spring (May-June) or autumn (September-October).
-Students and teachers do a lot of preparation for this school-based community-wide event.
-They spent several weeks practicing to make this event a successful one.
+In kindergartens, elementary schools and junior high schools in Japan, Sports Festival or Undokai(運動会) in Japanese, is usually held on Saturdays or Sundays in spring (May-June) or autumn (September-October).
+Students and teachers do a lot of preparation for this school-based community-wide event and spend several weeks practicing to make it a successful and fun day for everyone.

-Not only the students and teachers do their best to make the sports festival successful, but the parents also try hard to help turn the event into an unforgettable day for all parties.
+Not only do the students and teachers do their best to make the sports festival successful, but the parents also try hard to help turn the event into an unforgettable day for all parties.
 A day or two before the event, parents, especially the fathers, help set up tents on the school grounds.
-Tents are set up according to the areas of the community.
+Tents are usually set up according to the areas of the community.

 Of course, there is also the all-time favorite, the tug of war.
 For individual events, there is the relay race where every student participates.
 Other racing games include a series of sack race, high jump, and running with a racket and a tennis ball placed on it.
-One of the most looked forward events is the “Kumitaisou”.
-It is a coordinated group gymnastics with teams who form shapes as pyramids and other astonishing constructions.
+One of the most looked forward events is the “Kumitaisou” hat is basically a coordinated group gymnastics with teams who form shapes as pyramids and other astonishing constructions.
 However, the Kimitaisou is more for older kids rather than the first graders.

-During the event, the word “ganbare” pronounced as “gambare” is all over the air.
+During the event, the word “ganbare”(頑張れ！) pronounced as “gambare” is all over the air.
 Family members, classmates, teachers and also visitors shout this word many times to cheer the performers.
 “Ganbare” is the imperative form of “ganbaru”, which means, in this case, to do one’s best and never give up.
 “Gambareeeeee!
 Gambareeeeee!”

-In “undokai”, there is a spirit of equality, where all students, even the handicapped can join and are given the chance to show and test their skills.
-I admire this system because, in some countries, only the best in the class can join an event and compete with other representatives from other class.
-Winners will compete against winners and only the best will be recognized.
-Not in Japan.
-Not a single student is being left out.
+In “undokai”, there is a spirit of equality, where all students can join and are given the chance to show and test their skills.
+I admire this system because, in some countries, only the best in the class can join an event and compete with other representatives from other classes.
+Winners will compete against winners and only the best will be recognised.